Risk of Ovarian Malignancy Algorithm: ROMA®

 ROMA, the combination of CA125 + HE4 tests, along with menopausal status, is used to help determine the likelihood of finding a malignancy on surgery in women who present with adnexal mass.
 Risk stratification helps ensure optimal patient care by promoting the triage of patients at high likelihood of ovarian malignancy to tertiary care centers with multidisciplinary teams that specialize in ovarian cancer.

-ACOG recommendations include ROMA as one of several risk assessment algorithms when referring patients with an adnexal mass.5
+ACOG recommends ROMA as one of the several risk assessment algorithms when referring patients with an adnexal mass.5

 ACOG Practice Bulletin No. 174: Evaluation and Management of Adnexal Masses November 2016